llaske/sugarizer/docs/tutorial_step2.md

 This library contains a very interesting method `getEnvironment`.
 This method allow you to retrieve all users settings: name, prefered colours, language, favorites, ...
 So add a call to this method to retrieve the user name:

 	// Initialize the activity.
 	activity.setup();

 	// Welcome user
 	env.getEnvironment(function(err, environment) {
 			document.getElementById("user").innerHTML = "<h1>"+"Hello"+" "+environment.user.name+" !</h1>";
 	});

-When you call the getEnvironment method, it load the Sugarizer environment then call your function with a JavaScript object environment that contains context of your activity and user settings.
+When you call the getEnvironment method, it should be loads the Sugarizer environment then call your function with a JavaScript object environment that contains context of your activity and user settings.
 So we could display our welcome message by forcing HTML in the `div` object using `environment.user.name`.
 Here's the line:

 	document.getElementById("user").innerHTML = "<h1>"+"Hello"+" "+environment.user.name+" !</h1>";

 That's all.
 Run again the activity.

-Congratulation! the welcome message will no appear:
+Congratulation! the welcome message will now appear:

 ![](images/tutorial_step2_4.png)